icelab/dry-web-skeleton/docs/structure.md

 This skeleton breaks your application down into:

-1. A common "core" component, for managing databasse relations and exposing basic common functionality.
+1. A common "core" component, for managing database relations and exposing basic common functionality.
 2. Multiple sub-app components, for the various discrete parts of your application.

 The application starts with a vanilla `Roda` app ([source](/core/app_prototype/application.rb)) to explicitly mount each of your sub-apps onto their respective routes.